-The South Carolina Department of Disabilities and Special Needs (DDSN) is the state agency that plans, develops, coordinates and funds services for South Carolinians with severe life-long disabilities including:
+State law establishes the South Carolina Department of Disabilities and Special Needs (DDSN) as the state agency responsible to plan, develop, coordinate and fund services for South Carolinians with severe lifelong disabilities including:

-- Intellectual Disabilities and Related Disabilities - Autism - Traumatic brain injury and spinal cord injury and similar disabilities
+- Intellectual Disabilities and Related Disabilities

+- Autism

+- Traumatic Brain Injury

+- Spinal Cord Injury and Similar Disability

-DDSN is governed by a seven-member commission appointed by the Governor with the advice and consent of the Senate.
-A commission member is appointed from each of the state's six Congressional districts, and one member is appointed from the state-at-large.
+DDSN is governed by a seven member commission appointed by the Governor with the advice and consent of the Senate.
+Currently a commission member is appointed from each of the state's six Congressional districts, and one member is appointed from the state at-large.
+However, this will change to a seven member commission with a member appointed from each of the state's new seven Congressional districts.
 The commission is the agency's governing body and provides general policy direction and guidance.
-The state director is the agency's chief executive and has jurisdiction over the central administrative office located in Columbia, SC, five regional centers and all services provided through contracts with local agencies.
+The state director is the agency's chief executive officer who has jurisdiction over all programs and services operated directly by the department and through contracts with providers and other agencies.

-DDSN provides 24-hour residential care for individuals with more complex, severe disabilities in regional centers, located in Columbia, Florence, Clinton, Summerville, and Hartsville.
-DDSN directly oversees the operations of these facilities, each of which is managed by a facility administrator.
+DDSN provides 24-hour residential care for individuals with the most complex, severe disabilities in the regional centers it operates located in Columbia, Florence, Clinton, Summerville, and Hartsville.
+DDSN also provides services to eligible individuals in their home communities through contracts with its statewide network of service providing agencies.
+Most of these agencies are Disabilities and Special Needs boards which are created by state statute and county ordinance.
+Other qualified community providers are private entities.